Writing a Custom Agent Check

 sudo -u dd-agent -- datadog-agent check <CHECK_NAME>

-Once you see the check is running, restart your Agent to include your check and start reporting data into Datadog.
+After you verify that your check is running, restart the Agent to include the check and start reporting data.

 Writing checks that run command-line programs